kfirBr/CRITICAL-CHECK-public-/README.md

 # Critical Check ♟️

 A **roguelike tactical chess battler** with **real-time online multiplayer**.
 Chess pieces keep their classic movement patterns, but instead of instant capture they have **HP, armor, and classes** — so every battle is a small tactics puzzle.
-Build an army across short, escalating runs (à la *Balatro*), draft upgrades between fights, and take your build online against other players across **mobile and PC**.
+Build an army across short, escalating runs, draft upgrades between fights, and take your build online against other players across **mobile and PC**.

 Built **solo** in **Godot 4 / GDScript**, with a custom **Node.js** multiplayer backend deployed on **AWS**.